Characterizations of weighted Besov and Triebel-Lizorkin spaces with variable smoothness

 In this paper, we study different types of weighted Besov and Triebel-Lizorkin spaces with variable smoothness.
 The function spaces can be defined by means of the Littlewood-Paley theory in the field of Fourier analysis, while there are other norms arising in the theory of partial differential equations such as Sobolev-Slobodeckij spaces.
 It is known that two norms are equivalent when one considers constant regularity function spaces without weights.
 We show that the equivalence still holds for variable smoothness and weights, which is accomplished by using shifted maximal functions, Peetre's maximal functions, and the reverse H\"older inequality.
 Moreover, we obtain a weighted regularity estimate for time-fractional evolution equations and a generalized Sobolev embedding theorem without weights.

 \mysection{Introduction and main results}

 Besov and Triebel-Lizorkin spaces have been crucial tools for measuring the smoothness of functions in the theory of partial differential equations(PDEs) and approximation theory.
-Due to their importance, there are several equivalent norms of the spaces well-known in the literature.
-Among those equivalent norms, two of them are frequently and separately used in Fourier analysis and fields of PDEs, which are given by the Littlewood-Paley theory and difference operators, respectively.
+Due to their significance, the \emph{characterization} of these spaces---namely, the study of several equivalent norms or representations describing the same function space---has also become an important topic in both PDE theory and harmonic analysis.

-For instance, let us consider norms of Besov spaces $B_{2,2}^s(\bR^d)$, which is actually a Sobolev space.
+For instance, two representative types of norms are frequently and separately used in Fourier analysis and in PDE theory defined by the Littlewood--Paley decomposition and by difference operators, respectively.
+Let us consider norms of Besov spaces $B_{2,2}^s(\bR^d)$, which coincides with the Sobolev space $H^s(\mathbb{R}^d)$.
 Then, it follows from the Littlewood-Paley theory that

 where $S_0$ and $\Delta_j$ are the Littlewood-Paley projection operators whose definitions are given by \eqref{ineq_230315_1246}.
 It is well-known the quantity \eqref{Besov_norm_lp} is equivalent to

 where $s = n+\alpha$, $n\in\mathbb{Z}$, $\alpha\in[0,1)$, and $f^{(n)}$ denotes the $n$-th derivative of $f$.
 Note that $\mathcal{D}_h$ is a difference operator given by $\cD_h f (x) = f(x+h) - f(x)$ and $\cD_h^L = \cD_h \cD_h^{L-1}$.